List of AFL debuts in 2025

 This is a list of players in the Australian Football League (AFL) who have either made their AFL debut or played for a new club during the 2025 AFL season.
 Games and goals statistics are correct to the end of 2025.

 In round 21, with the debut of Jayden Nguyen, set a new record for the highest number of debutants in a season (excluding expansion clubs).
-Their 14th debutant bested a record previously held by with 13 in 1991. became the first team in VFL/AFL history not to have a single debutant in an entire season.
+Their 14th debutant bested a record previously held by with 13 in 1991. became the first team in VFL/AFL history not to have a single AFL debutant in an entire season.